 - Engineering controls if PEL or STEL is exceeded.

 SPECIAL NOTE: As with some of the more recent new regulations (lead, silica, etc.), there is follow-up monitoring if the initial monitoring exceeds either the PEL OR THE ACTION LEVEL.

 If the PEL is exceeded, follow-up monitoring must be performed within three months of the initial test until the personnel monitoring acquire 2 successive tests, taken at least 7 days apart, that are below the Action Level.

 If the Action Level is exceeded, follow-up monitoring must be performed within 6 months until 2 successive tests, taken at least 7 days apart, are below the Action Level.

 The full standard can be found at https://www.osha.gov/laws-regs/regulations/standardnumber/1910/1910.1024

-If you need beryllium exposure of workers evaluation in compliance with the new OSHA Beryllium standard assistance discussed in this article, call us at 1-800-344-4414 or e-mail us at email@example.com for details and a free estimate.
+If you need an evaluation for beryllium exposure to workers that is in compliance with the new OSHA Beryllium standard assistance discussed in this article, call us at 1-800-344-4414 or e-mail us at email@example.com for details and a free estimate.

 We can assist in assuring compliance with the proposed rule through our monitoring capabilities, program development, and training resources.

 Our primary service areas for Industrial Hygiene Services and to assist you with an evaluation in compliance with OSHA’s Beryllium Standard are NJ, NY, NYC, PA, CT, DE, (Boston) MA, RI, Wash DC, WI, MD, MI, (Chicago) IL, VA, IN, (Atlanta) GA, AL, NC, SC, TN, (Dallas, Ft Worth) TX, OK, DC, AR.
-We can service most other areas of the U.S. but with some added travel charges.
+We can service most other areas of the U.S. but additional travel charges will be applied.